bluxmit/alnoda-workspaces/README.md

   <img src="img/alnoda-red.svg" alt="Alnoda logo" width="100">
 </p>

 Open-source portable containerized browser-based development environments in Docker containers.
+You can create your own custom workspace or customize any of the workspaces with your preferred stack of applications without knowing much of the Docker.

 ![demo](img/wrk-demo.gif)